Retail managers are responsible for the day-to-day running of a store, with the aim of maximising profits, while

-Companies may also support trainees in gaining further professional qualifications related to specific disciplines.
+Companies may also support trainees to get further professional qualifications related to specific disciplines.

 Most retail companies tend to review employees' performance annually.
 Appraisals are an opportunity to discuss your progress with your line manager and consider what you want to achieve in the year ahead.
 Development is a two-way process, and you will also be expected to make a contribution to your own career development.

-Promotion often requires mobility, and if you are working for a smaller chain there may be fewer promotional opportunities.
+Promotion often requires mobility, and if you're working for a smaller chain there may be fewer promotional opportunities.

 - moving to a larger store, possibly in another part of the country